 That is, if you are really determined to evolve.

-António who has been in the gym for 5 years, and is practically the same, is probably not the right person to learn.
+António, who has been at the gym for 5 years, and is practically the same, is probably not the right person for you to learn.

-If you are training well, and want to gain muscle mass, you will need to get enough sleep to recover, and evolve.
+If you are training well and want to gain muscle mass, you will need to get enough sleep to recover and improve.

-It is during sleep that recovery takes place, and not only.
+It is during sleep that recovery takes place, and not only that.

-If you are constantly sleeping only four hours a day, your results will be lower than your friend who does exactly the same, but sleeps eight hours daily.
+If you are constantly sleeping just four hours a day, your results will be lower than your friend who does exactly the same, but sleeps eight hours a day.

 Try to sleep at least six hours, and ideally, eight hours.

-In addition to sleeping, it is important to have rest days when you don't go to the gym to train.
+In addition to sleeping, it's important to have rest days when you don't go to the gym to train.

-Training hard every day is unlikely to bring good results.
+Training intensely every day is unlikely to bring good results.

-But it is capable of bringing you injuries and enormous wear and tear, both physical and mental.
+But it can cause injuries and enormous wear and tear, both physically and mentally.

 As you may have noticed at the beginning of the article, proteins are essential for gaining muscle mass.

-However, if you limit yourself to eating protein, and do not reach the calories needed to increase your weight, you will not get the results you are looking for.
+However, if you limit yourself to protein intake and don't reach the calories needed to increase your weight, you won't get the results you're looking for.

-You need to ingest good amounts not only of proteins, but also of carbohydrates and fats.
+You need to eat good amounts of not only proteins, but also carbohydrates and fats.